pixeltris/YgoMaster/Docs/CpuContest.md

 `instances` should match your CPU core count (or be slightly higher than it).

-- Create `/Build/Data/CpuContest/Decks` and copy all of the decks you want to rank into the folder.
+- Create `/Data/CpuContest/Decks` and copy all of the decks you want to rank into the folder.
 - In `ClientSettings.json` set `ShowConsole` to `true` and run the client.
-- In the client console run `carddata` which should create `/Data/ClientDataDump/CardData/`, copy the `CardData` folder to `/Data/CardData/`.
+- In the client console run `carddata` which should create `/Data/ClientDataDump/Card/Data/`, move and rename the `Data` folder to `/Data/CardData/`.
 - Run `YgoMaster --cpucontest`.

 This will take some hours to complete depending on how many decks you run.
 You should be able to close YgoMaster at any time and resume at a later date.
 At the end of it it'll produce `DecksByRating` which will copy the files from `Decks` and prefix the deck rating.
 Inside `DeckStats` it shows the individual wins / losses for each deck.
 And `Results.json` it'll list the decks and their ratings.

+When you want to run the next contest delete `Results.json` and the `DeckStats` / `DecksByRatings` folders before starting again.
+Currently there isn't a way to introduce new decks to a set of existing rated decks (you need to re-run them from scratch each time).

 For 284 decks at 90 duels per deck took me around 5 hours on a 12 core CPU.
 These were the resulting ratings for the decks (which were taken from the WC 2008 video game):